Right Arrow

 Root Causes & Impact

-Contact with equipment causes everything from lacerations to amputations—over 13% of courier injuries involve amputation (Source: OSHA Couriers Industry Workplace Injury Analysis).
+Contact with equipment causes everything from lacerations to amputations.
 Many cases occur when bypassing lockout/tagout protocols or handling heavy, unstable objects.
 Forklift and pallet jack incidents can be fatal.

 How video intelligence helps

-AI video can detect unsafe machine interactions, spot missing PPE, and flag unauthorized entry into restricted zones.
+Video AI can detect when people enter restricted areas near machinery, spot missing PPE, and flag unauthorized entry into restricted zones.
 Reviewing incident footage supports root-cause analysis and training—helping to enforce lockout/tagout and other critical safety protocols.

 Injury Type